richard-ui/b_fitness_store/README.md

 ## Code
 - For the deletion of products, I used a defensive approach for the admin user, by placing a modal popup to confirm deletion.
   The code to help with this came from [CRUD USING AJAX & JSON](https://simpleisbetterthancomplex.com/tutorial/2016/11/15/how-to-implement-a-crud-using-ajax-and-json.html)
+- To help me with displaying the autocomplete suggestions infront of the navigation bar, I used [Stack Overflow](https://stackoverflow.com/questions/6762174/jquery-uis-autocomplete-not-display-well-z-index-issue)
+- Credited the autocomplete search functionality from '[codebands](https://www.youtube.com/watch?v=-oLVZp1NQVE)' channel on Youtube.

 # Acknowledgements
 - My Mentor provided me with help and provided me access to Holly’s repository to view.
 This allowed me to locate the issues in my code and improve functionality that I may have been struggling with.